-NUTRIENTS Recovering nutrients like phosphorus, nitrogen and algae can make them available for reuse while protecting our waterways from contamination.
+Recovering nutrients like phosphorus and nitrogen can make them available for reuse while protecting our waterways from contamination.
 In 2016, our Stickney WRP opened the world's largest nutrient recovery facility that helps protect waterways by removing phosphorus previously released into the waterways.
-The facility recovers phosphorus in the form of a slow-release, environmentally friendly fertilizer.
+The facility recovers phosphorus and ammonia in the form of a slow-release, environmentally friendly fertilizer.
 We also utilize a nitrogen removal system at our Egan WRP that lowers the plant's carbon footprint through a deammonification process.
-In addition, we are researching the sustainability of growing algae in a "vertical revolving" fashion: this reduces the footprint to grow an equivalent algae biomass in a surface pond and simplifies the harvesting process.
+In addition, we are researching the sustainability of growing algae in a "vertical revolving" fashion to recover nutrients; this reduces the footprint to grow an equivalent algae biomass in a surface pond and simplifies the harvesting process.